cmt2/revbayes.github.io/tutorials/cont_traits/modules/relaxed_BM_parameter_estimation.md

 {% subsection Read the data %}

 We begin by deciding which of the 66 vertebrate datasets to use.
-Here, we assume we are analyzing the first dataset (_Acanthuridae_), but you should feel free to choose any of the datasets.
+Here, we assume we are analyzing the first dataset (Cetacea), but you should feel free to choose any of the datasets.
 ```
-dataset <- 1
+dataset <- 11
 ```

 Now, we read in the (time-calibrated) tree corresponding to our chosen dataset.